Physics and Astronomy

 The 3.2-metre radio telescope at the observatory is a small dish, suitable for observing the Sun.
 With radio astronomy we do not see an image, as with an optical telescope, but can map the signal strength in different directions on the sky.
 The main purpose of the radio telescope is to educate students in the basics of radio astronomy.

-Several of our astronomy units have an observing component, where students visit the observatory at night to observe planets, nebulae and clusters.
-There is some hope that this program will be expanded in future semesters to also include using the CCD camera for imaging.
+Several of our astronomy units have an observing component, where students visit the observatory at night to observe various astronomical objects.
+This program has also now been expanded to include use of our new CCD camera for astrophotography.

-From time to time, one-year honours projects are conducted at the observatory.
-Optical astronomical equipment used in conjunction with the telescopes includes: CCD cameras for imaging and photometry; and a single-fibre spectroscope for obtaining object spectra.
+From time to time, post graduate projects are conducted at the observatory.
+Optical astronomical equipment used in conjunction with the telescopes includes CCD cameras for imaging and photometry, and a single-fibre spectroscope for obtaining object spectra.

 History of the Observatory